martinkrebs/dice8051/README.md

 # dice8051
-A Dice project implemented on AT89S52 in 8051 assembly.
+A dice project implemented on AT89S52 in 8051 assembly.

 This is a re-implementation of an original novelty project I designed and built more than 20 years ago - an electronic dice.